fenago/python-journey/md/Lab_19.md

 If you have several related data files, or if your files are large, it may make sense to package them in a compressed archive.
 Although various archive formats are in use, the zip file remains popular and almost universally accessible to users on almost every platform.
-For hints on how to create zip-file packages of your data files, please refer to [chapter
-20].